-Educational modules can be designed to explore a variety of biological processes using the life cycle of D. melanogaster as a model.
-Here, we use fruit flies to examine population dynamics.
-The first module explores population growth by comparing a population that begins with one female fruit fly and a population that begins with three females.
+Knowing the life cycle of Drosophila melanogaster, educational modules can be designed to explore a variety of biological processes.
+This paper will focus on using fruit flies to examine population dynamics.
+The first module explores population growth in a population beginning with one female fruit fly compared to a population beginning with three female flies.
 Investigations focus on the total numbers of individuals within a population and the rates of growth across the different treatments.
-The second module examines the effect of food availability on population growth, and the third explores the effect of enclosure size on growth of the population.
+The second module examines the effect of food availability on population growth, and the third module explores the effect of enclosure size on growth of the population.
 More specifically, this last module examines how the dynamics of similar populations differ if one population has significantly more space available than the other.
 Separately, each module highlights one limiting factor in population dynamics.
-Together, the modules illuminate relationships among different abiotic factors that influence population dynamics, with a specific focus on population growth.
-The three modules combined cover the three-dimensionality of NGSS (i.e., Scientific and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) using authentic science investigations.
-Further, the modeling activities promote critical analysis and use of empirical data to construct working explanations in ways consistent with practices that Krajcik and Merritt (2012) recommended to promote student learning in science.
-NGSS connections for each module are presented in two tables at the end of this article.
+Together, the modules illuminate relationships among different abiotic factors influencing population dynamics, with a specific focus on population growth.
+The combinations of modules cover the three-dimensionality of NGSS (i.e., Scientific and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) using authentic science investigations.
+Further, the modeling activities promote critical analysis and use of empirical data to construct working explanations in ways consistent with practices Krajcik and Merritt (2012) recommended to promote students learning in science.
+NGSS connections for each module are presented at the end of this article in Tables 3 and 4.